KushalMeghani1644/KushalMeghani1644/README.md

 # 👋 Hello there!
-I'm King Guy
+I'm Kushal Meghani

 Welcome to my profile!
 I'm a passionate student and self-taught developer focused on backend, systems programming, and low-level experimentation.